zagui440s/personalCP/8FullStackApp/day1/full-stack-app.md

 ### Step 4: Deleting Tokens

 > Finally, the question of the user being able to sign out.
-We know our API won't allow the user to do much if they're signed out so we really don't need to worry about the Django side of this, instead let's create a function that will be triggered by an onclick event of our `Log out` button.
+We know our API won't allow the user to do much if they're signed out so we really don't need to worry about the Django side of this.
+Instead, let's create a function that will be triggered by an onclick event of our `Log out` button.

 ```javascript
 // App.jsx